-If you’re hitting the trails for a while, you’ll definitely want to pack a few snacks to keep your energy up.
+If you’re hitting the trails for a while, you’ll definitely want to pack a few keto snacks to keep your energy levels up.
 But what should you stock up on while following a keto diet?
 You’ll find some of the best keto hiking foods below that will keep you satisfied and feeling strong during your trek.

 Disclosure: This post contains Amazon affiliate links.
 As an affiliate, I earn a commission on qualifying purchases.